John Netley: Whitechapel allegations

 In 1888, John Netley was a Hackney carriage driver in London.
 In 1976, author Stephen Knight accused Netley of complicity in the Whitechapel murders in his book Jack the Ripper: The Final Solution.

 Knight's theory originated from the story of Joseph Sickert, who claimed to be the illegitimate son of Walter Sickert, another 'Ripper' suspect.
 He related that after the killings had concluded, Netley was heavily involved in attempts on the life of the young Alice Crook (supposedly the illegitimate daughter of Annie Crook and Prince Albert Victor, Duke of Clarence and Avondale, the grandson of Queen Victoria), trying to run her down with his carriage.

 Joseph Sickert claimed that he drowned after the attempt, having run to Westminster where he jumped off the pier.
 Sickert was wrong in this and therefore could not have based his story on any contemporary evidence, as has often been suggested.
-A newspaper report was found of a man who gave his name as "Nickley" being rescued by from the river by the pier master, and later discharging himself from hospital.
+A newspaper report was found of a man who gave his name as "Nickley" being rescued from the river by the pier master, and later discharging himself from hospital.
 Nickley could have been a misheard Netley - or a quickly assumed name.
 Stephen Knight said that the Dictionary of British Surnames did not list Nickley.